bashir-abdelwahed/grid-line/README.md

 | This game is a POC and not intended for production use.

+You need to have access to the internet to play this game.
+It contains a page to create new puzzles but you need to be registered to use it.

 # Install & Run
 ```
 # install npm